Punk rock in California: 1993-2004

 Soon thereafter, Green Day and the Offspring were joined by Bad Religion, NOFX, and Rancid, whose respective albums Stranger Than Fiction, Punk in Drublic, and ...And Out Come the Wolves, were all certified Gold or Platinum (with the first being released on Atlantic and last two on Epitaph).
 Also during this period, ALL, Face to Face and a reunited Circle Jerks were all signed to major labels, Interscope, A&M and Mercury respectively.
 The success of these bands also led to success for Southern California ska punk bands like No Doubt, Sublime, Reel Big Fish, Goldfinger, as well as Northern California ska punk outfits like Smash Mouth.
-In June 1999, Blink-182 released their seminal album Enema of the State, now with a new drummer in Travis Barker, catapultating the trio into mainstream success and spearheading a second wave of pop punk, having an immediate impact on the scene.
+In June 1999, Blink-182 released their seminal album Enema of the State, now with a new drummer in Travis Barker, catapulting the trio into mainstream success and spearheading a second wave of pop punk, whose influence had an extensive impact in the genre.

 Current nardcore

-As of 2019, there are a handful of bands that play punk rock music that hail from Oxnard and surrounding areas: Bare Minimum, Bootleg Brigade, Civil Conflict, Crazy D & the Nutz, Dead Heat, Fred Fredburger, Malice Thoughts, Marron, Mullholand, Omega Point, Sordo, Violation of Probation and 3-Day Holocaust.
+As of 2019, there are a handful of bands that play punk rock music that hail from Oxnard and surrounding areas: Bare Minimum, Bootleg Brigade, Global Warning, Civil Conflict, Crazy D & the Nutz, Dead Heat, Malice Thoughts, Marron, Mullholand, Omega Point, Sordo, Violation of Probation and 3-Day Holocaust.
 As do many of the original Nardcore bands, Dr. Know, Ill Repute, False Confession, and Stalag 13.
 There has also been a revival of Nardcore as of late 2018 thanks to promoters such as Midnight Society Productions, Bangerz Only, Sleep Away, David Stalsworth (drummer of the above band, Civil Conflict), Ventura Pyrate Punx, Skip Nasty, and Casa Anarkia.
 The musical style has transcended the years, recently becoming a faster brand of punk.
 In the early years of Nardcore, there was a scene of localism with songs such as "Oxnar'd by Ill Repute and "Locals Only" by Agression.
-Nardcore music is now includes various musical sub-genres that all fall within the umbrella of punk: thrash metal, skate punk, surf punk (due to Ventura being a beach community), powerviolence, youth crew punk, hardcore and others.
+Nardcore music now includes various musical sub-genres that all fall within the umbrella of punk: thrash metal, skate punk, surf punk (due to Ventura being a beach community), powerviolence, youth crew punk, hardcore and others.
 The music scene involves a large mix of people as Oxnard and surrounding areas are racially diverse.
 Band members are predominantly Hispanic of Mexican descent.

 Marron has released two LP records.
 Sordo has various split cassette tape, as well as split vinyl releases with bands of the same genre.